21 things to know about this gal with the great alliterative name

 Lauren Loftus has spent most of her 30-cough-years in Phoenix, Arizona.
 But ask her where she’s from and she’ll swear she’s a San Diegan.

 Yes, Lauren Loftus has surfed and hopes that impresses you.

 Lauren Loftus is a journalist and writer.
-Most recently, she was the associate editor at PHOENIX magazine.
+Most recently, she was an editor at PHOENIX magazine.

-Lauren Loftus has appeared in The Washington Post, NBC, The Arizona Republic, OZY.com, KJZZ Phoenix/NPR, The Center for Public Integrity and the Phoenix New Times.
+Lauren Loftus’s work has appeared in The Washington Post, NBC, The Arizona Republic, OZY.com, KJZZ Phoenix/NPR, The Center for Public Integrity and the Phoenix New Times.

 Lauren Loftus received her Master of Mass Communication from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University and was named the Outstanding Graduate Student in 2015.